Explanation of constant mean angular momentum in high-Reynolds-number Taylor--Couette turbulence in terms of history effects: Verification of RANS model compared with experiments

 \subsubsection{Experimental results}

 Figure~\ref{fig:meanexp} depicts the mean velocity profiles in the experiments for various angular velocity ratios $a$.
-The mean velocity is normalised such that it yields values of $1$ and $0$ at the inner and outer cylinders, respectively.
-In this normalisation, the gradient of the mean velocity becomes steeper as $a$ decreases.
+The mean velocity is normalized such that it yields values of $1$ and $0$ at the inner and outer cylinders, respectively.
+In this normalization, the mean velocity gradient becomes steeper as $a$ decreases.
 The TC flow is Rayleigh stable for $r_\mathrm{in}^2 \omega_\mathrm{in} < r_\mathrm{out}^2 \omega_\mathrm{out}$ or $-a > \eta^2$ for $\omega_\mathrm{in} > 0$ \citep{rayleigh1917}.
 For our experimental apparatus, the critical line is $a = -0.536$.
-Therefore, $a=-0.5$ is close to the stability line; thus, the mean velocity profile looks similar to the laminar profile.
+Therefore, $a=-0.5$ is close to the stability line; thus, the mean velocity profile looks similar to the laminar profile. \citet{busse1972} proposed a velocity profile corresponding to the asymptotic limit of the variational problem for the upper bound on the transport of angular momentum.
+It yielded

+We also depict the profiles for each $a$ in Fig.~\ref{fig:meanexp}.
+The slopes clearly differ from the experimental results in the bulk region, except for $a=0$.
+This discrepancy was already pointed out by \citet{vangilsetal2012}.
+Thus, the mean velocity profiles are determined via a different mechanism from the upper bound on the angular momentum transport.

-Figure~\ref{fig:angnularexp}(a) depicts the mean angular momentum profiles normalised by the angular momentum of the inner cylinder.
+Figure~\ref{fig:angnularexp}(a) depicts the mean angular momentum profiles normalized by the angular momentum of the inner cylinder.
 The nearly constant angular momentum seems universal in the bulk region $0.1 < (r-r_\mathrm{in})/d < 0.9$ for $a < 0.1$.
-In this normalisation, the constant value of the angular momentum increases as $a$ decreases.
+In this normalization, the constant value of the angular momentum increases as $a$ decreases.
 This trend is natural because the angular momentum will be bounded by $-a/\eta^2 \le r U_\theta/(r_\mathrm{in} U_\mathrm{in}) \le 1$ if its profile is almost monotonic.
 For $a=0.1$, the angular momentum exhibits a shallow positive gradient.
 This may be caused by the Taylor rolls.
 To verify this, we must perform averaging over different heights in the future.